apache/drill/_docs/odbc-jdbc-interfaces/using-drill-with-bi-tools/020-tableau-examples.md

      The *MapR Drill ODBC Driver DSN Setup* window appears.
   4. Enter a name for the data source.
   5. Specify the connection type based on your requirements.
 The connection type provides the DSN access to Drill Data Sources.
 In this example, we are connecting to a Zookeeper Quorum.
+Verify that the Cluster ID that you use matches the Cluster ID in `<DRILL_HOME>/conf/drill-override.conf`.
   6. In the **Schema** field, select the Hive schema.
      In this example, the Hive schema is named hive.default.
      ![]({{ site.baseurl }}/docs/img/Hive_DSN.png)